Installation Instructions for iHR and ISS

 3. Client Installation

-For every workstation with .NET Framework 1.0 or better, log on with an account that has local administrative permissions.
+For every user, log on to the workstation with the user's account.
+You do not need administrative permissions.
 Download and execute the file...

 4. Configuring File Attachments and Portraits